Common Causes of Water Heater Leaks and What to do About it

-So, if you’ve noticed your water heater leaking or dripping, it’s best to get to the bottom of the issue ASAP.
-The sooner you do, the sooner you get to save water, money, and even the water tank itself.
-Leaks won’t fix themselves; instead, they’ll only get bigger over time.
+In the US, water leaks in the average home waste 10,000 gallons per year.
+Worse, 10% of US households have plumbing issues so bad, they waste 32,850 gallons per year.
+So, if you’ve noticed your water heater leaking or dripping, get to the bottom of the issue ASAP.
+The sooner you do, the more you get to save water, money, and even the water tank itself.

-Confirm If It’s Really Your Water Heater Leaking
+Confirm If It’s Your Hot Water Heater Leaking

-In most tanks, the shut-off valve is right above the water heater, installed on the cold water supply line.
-This may either be a gate valve that you need to turn or rotate, or a handle that you can easily pull down.
+It may be a gate valve that you need to rotate, or a lever that you can easily draw down.

 Fix the Leak

 Depending on the severity and location of the leak, you may be able to fix it yourself.
 If the leak is at the top of the water heater, it may be an easy fix.
 If the leak is more severe, you may need to call a licensed plumber.

 There are two pipes that connect to your tank top – the cold water inlet and hot water outlet.
 If these become loose or detached, water can leak from them.
 To fix this, you can use a pipe wrench to secure the connections.
 However, before doing so, make sure that your water heater doesn’t have power, as this can be dangerous if you’re working with the hot water outlet.

 The “drain valve” near the bottom of your water heater tank is the component that lets you drain your tank for maintenance purposes.
 You should flush and clean your tank at least once a year to get rid of sediment buildup.
 The drain valve can become loose over time, which can lead to leaks.
 To fix this, use a pipe wrench to slowly tighten the valve.

 If the water heater is still leaking, you may need to replace the valve.
 It might be best to leave it in the hands of a professional plumber.

 A Leaking Temperature & Pressure Relief Valve